Available until June 14, 2018

 Washington is laser-focused on tax reform, and legislators are considering proposals that could undermine vital retirement plan incentives as they look to make tax reform “revenue neutral.”
 Join us for this informative webcast to learn how the current proposals could threaten retirement savings incentives and learn what to expect and prepare for the ASPPA Annual March on Capitol Hill.

 Speaker: Richard S. Phillips, AIF, ERPA, CPC, QPA, QKA, President and CEO, ERISA Consultants, Inc.

 Multiple DC plans, combined with a cash balance plan, can provide greater flexibility to achieve the plan sponsor’s objectives.
-However, the interplay amongst coverage testing, non-discrimination testing, and top-heavy status lead to a quagmire of regulations.
-In this webcast we will explore in-depth this interplay and associated risk to establish a plan design and testing roadmap that ensures passage.
+However, the interplay amongst coverage testing, non-discrimination testing and top-heavy status lead to a quagmire of regulations.
+In this webcast, explore this interplay and associated risk to establish a plan design and testing roadmap that ensures passage.
 Supplemental material includes a plan design and testing roadmap, and real-world case studies.

 Speaker: Robert M. Kaplan, CFP, CPC, QPA, APA, Director of Technical Education, American Retirement Association

 Your clients are hearing from advisers and service providers the advantages of having after-tax and Roth provisions in their plans.
 But as with all plan design provisions, the devil is in the details.
 This interactive, 50-minute, fast-paced session will highlight the “whys and why nots” of Roth deferrals, Roth conversions and the often overlooked after-tax contributions.
 You will take away both discussion points for clients and their participants when it comes to adding or maintaining these plan features.